'The Architecture the Railways Built’ has become a staple on our tv viewing calendars over the years.

 ScotRail services operate over the Glenfinnan Viaduct all year round as part of the stunning West Highland Line.
 Between April and October, the line is shared with The Jacobite steam train.

-Featured in episode two of ‘The Architecture the Railway’s Built’, Connel Bridge is visible from the Glasgow to Oban train at Connel Ferry station, around five miles east of Oban.
+Featured in series one, episode two of ‘The Architecture the Railway’s Built’, Connel Bridge is visible from the Glasgow to Oban train at Connel Ferry station, around five miles east of Oban.

 Between 1903 and 1966, the cantilever bridge, which was once the longest cantilever bridge in Europe after the Forth Bridge, carried the Ballachulish branch line across the Falls of Lora at the mouth of Loch Etive.
 Connel Bridge spans 71 metres and was shared by toll-paying road traffic on the A828.
 The toll was abolished when the railway was removed, but the road is still only wide enough for single vehicles.